 • You may know that Idaho is a REPLICA state.
 Unfortunately, the rules do not allow us to take other REPLICA state licenses yet.
 You will need to complete the reciprocity process, which is found on the Provider Licensure page.

 5. Why do I need to take the NREMT Assessment exam?

-• You may be required to take the NREMT Assessment exam when applying for licensure in the State of Idaho.
-In order to verify competency, Idaho requires that you take the exam based on the criteria below, regardless of your current status with the National Registry:
+• You may be required to take the NREMT Assessment exam when applying for licensure in Idaho.
+To verify competency, Idaho requires you to take the exam based on the criteria below, regardless of your current status with the national registry:

 i.
 EMR – must take assessment exam if standardized exam was not taken in the last 36 months